 5 In the same hour the fingers of a man’s hand appeared and wrote opposite the lampstand on the plaster of the wall of the king’s palace; and the king saw the part of the hand that wrote.
 6 Then the king’s countenance changed, and his thoughts troubled him, so that the joints of his hips were loosened and his knees knocked against each other.

-Can you imagine something like that taking place at your company Christmas party or next family gathering?
+Can you imagine something like that taking place at your company Christmas party or your next family gathering?
 What if a disjointed man’s hand suddenly appeared and began to write on the wall?
 Such was the scene at Belshazzar’s party!

 Besides the drunkenness and immorality, he had the arrogance to bring out the temple instruments and drink from them.
 But God used this party with all these people present to let them know the party was over!